Savage Man Savage Beast: Synopsis

 Another anti-hunting demonstration becomes the film's focus, this time on the Isle of Wight.
 Nudity and intercourse are practiced freely amongst the demonstrators, and this is contrasted with ancient hunter-gathering groups, who had strict rules concerning nudity.
 The narrator argues that once hunting had left this group of people, so did their rules toward nudity.
 Also highlighted is the contradiction that though this people are against hunting, thousands of farm-raised animals had to die to support them.
 The focus changes to Humboldt penguins, which cannot hunt because of polluted waters, and thus seem detached and without focus.
 This effect is compared to modern day Eskimos, who no longer hunt since the discovery of oil in their homeland and have fallen into depression and melancholy.
 To reverse the process, several groups of men go out and revive their hunting ways.
 Reflected in this is a montage of gun ownership, which the film relates to feelings of masculinity, followed by shots of illegal elephant poaching from Africa.
 To offset the dwindling number of game due to poaching, warriors from the Lobi tribe celebrate the "Ceremony of Life", in which they masturbate with ceremonial rods and pour the product into the river, hoping the animals will drink the semen and multiply.
 Attention shifts to large electronic probes in the Peruvian savanna used to measure the winds of El Niño for optimal fishing conditions.
 Fishing birds are also electronically tagged so the prime fishing areas can be located based on the birds' fishing habits.
 This fish frenzy in South America is reflected in the salmon run in Alaska, where kodiak bears hunt and fight for prey.

 An examination of a hunting tradition in northern Europe follows, where falcons assist humans in hunting by catching wild game, such as rabbits and pheasants.
 Further collaboration with man and animal is highlighted, this time with cheetahs.
 To demonstrate the cheetah's speed and effectiveness, a chase between a group of cheetahs and ostriches is arranged, in which the birds are hunted down and killed.
 The next animal collaborators are dogs, which hunt wild boar in Patagonia and a puma which has attacked a herd of sheep and a shepherd.
 In cities, however, stray dogs are the ones hunted by dog catchers, which the narrator claims demonstrates that the hunt is still active, but the prey has changed.
-Indios also use dogs to hunt monkeys, but their efforts are compared to mercenaries hunting the Indios themselves to clear them from their native land for development.
-In one such instance, mercenaries retaliate against a death of a workman by hunting down a group of Indios, one of which they torture, castrate and murder.
+Indigenous groups in South America also use dogs to hunt monkeys, but their efforts are compared to mercenaries hunting the native people themselves to clear them from their land for development.
+In one such instance, mercenaries retaliate against a death of a workman by hunting down a group of natives, one of whom they torture, castrate and murder.
 Various scenes of wildlife are then shown, after which orangutans are hunted to be sold to zoos.
 The film then ends with the coexistence of man and animal between Erik Zimen, an ecologist, and wolves, the group of animals he wishes to save.